jhpyle/docassemble/_docs/code.md

 ---
 {% endhighlight %}

-asks the user to type in the name of the best fruit ever.
+It asks the user to type in the name of the best fruit ever.

 The value of variables like `best_fruit_ever` can also be retrieved by running Python code contained within `code` blocks: